PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 They can also add libs and config files under `/public/js` however inside `/public/js/router` the only file the devs should touch is `router_developer.js`.

-`router_developer.js` is where the dev can handle url routing, page level instanciation and access certain hooks.
+`router_developer.js` is where the dev can handle url routing and access certain hooks.

 ## Developers FAQ
 * **The Public Folder**<br>Outside the public folder is all the server relevant stuff such as node and grunt files.
 Inside the public folder is all the site stuff devs would be working on.